ngxvu/PGBackup/README.md

 }()
 ```

+Updated PerformDatabaseBackups() Function
-And remember to change the `go` routine in the `PerformDatabaseBackups()` function to include the new schema backup:
+Here is the updated PerformDatabaseBackups() function with the new schema backup included:

 ```go
 func PerformDatabaseBackups(creds *model.DatabaseCredentials, version string) error {